Healthdirect Free Australian health advice you can count on.

 When should I get tested for HIV?

 If you think you could have HIV or are at risk of HIV, talk to your doctor or sexual health clinic about having a test.
-Some people at high risk should to be tested regularly.
+Some people at high risk should be tested regularly.

 You should get tested for HIV if:

-• you have had unprotected sex (vaginal or anal) with a partner whose HIV status is unknown or who has with a detectable viral load
+• you have had unprotected sex (vaginal or anal) with a partner whose HIV status is unknown

 • you have had unprotected sex (vaginal or anal) with a person from a country that has a high rate of HIV infection

-• your sexual partner has recently travelled to a country that has a high rate of HIV infection, and may have had unprotected sex there
+• your sexual partner has recently travelled to a country that has a high rate of HIV infection and may have had unprotected sex there

 • you have had unprotected sex with a sex worker in Africa, Eastern Europe, Southeast Asia or Papua New Guinea